WHAT IS VIDEO BRANCHING?

 The branching diagram below shows how video branching works in a super simplistic home video.
 Depending on how you answer a question in each video clip you are directed to another video clip.
 This process repeats until you have answered every question that was created in each of the different video clips in that particular branch.

-We will walk you through step-by-step how to create a Video Branching project with DilogR (after you click on create Video Branch Project under create projects and get started).
+We will walk you through step-by-step how to create a Video Branching project with DilogR (after you click on the Plus sign, in the lower right corner of the page, click Video Branch and get started).

 STEPS USED IN VIDEO BRANCHING PROJECTS

-- Repeat steps 1-4 for each video video clip you need for each “branch”
+Repeat these steps for each video clip you need for each “branch” storyline.

-- Once all of your videos (clips) are added go back to the main video clip and add next to each answer choice the specific video clip you want your respondent to see to depending on how they answer question you create.
+Once all of your videos (clips or "childs") are added go back to the main video and add next to each answer choice the specific video clip you want your respondent to see to depending on how they answer the question you created.

-- You add a redirect to each answer choice by clicking on the add redirect button and selecting the video you want the viewer to be redirected.
-The other option you can do is add a redirect URL by adding your own unique URL link
+You add a redirect to each answer choice by clicking on the Add redirect button and selecting the video you want the viewer to be redirected next.
+The other option you can do is add a redirect URL by adding your own unique URL link Nore: Links or other external redirects will not appear in the Branch Diagram.

-Please note: name each clip for each branching project you create to have the Project name like Project 1 Clip 1, Then Project 1 Clip 2 and so on)
+Recommended: Name each video for each branching project you create to have the Project names cohesive and easy to follow, something like Project 1 Clip 1, Project 1 Clip 2, Project 1 Clip 3, and so on, or maybe name them as the answer choices any logic that will help you follow each storyline.

 STEP 1: NAME YOUR PROJECT

-New Project Title (for your eyes only – make it easy to find).
+Internal Project Title (for your eyes only – make it easy to find in the Project list page).

-The Headline and Subhead are what your customer/prospect will see when viewing your Video Branch project (optional)
+The Title and Description are what your customers/prospects/participants/viewers will see when going through your Video Branch project (both are optional).

-Note: toggle editor opens our power editor enabling you to edit for example the font family and size as needed.
+And you can use our power editor to customize for example the font family and size as needed.

 STEP 2: SELECT VIDEO TEMPLATE

-For example: Full page micro-site – 800 pixels wide your survey questions appear on top of the video or banner, for 720 pixels wide your questions will appear on the left (of the video) - or they could appear under the video.
+For example, Full page micro-site – 800 pixels wide your questions appear over the video or banner, for 720 pixels wide your questions will appear on the left (of the video) - or they could appear under the video.

 STEP 3: UPLOAD A VIDEO